 Among the best ways to find the right motor oil for your car or truck is to use the manufacturer's base recommendations, do a little research on the subject and then make the call.
 Also keep in mind that frequent oil changes, as well as frequent filter changes, play a key role in keeping an engine running for the long haul.

-For more information about choosing the right oil for your car or truck and other related topics, follow the links on the next page.
+For more information about choosing the right oil for your car or truck and other related topics, follow the links below.